microsoft/pxt-adafruit/docs/reference/bluetooth/start-temperature-service.md

 # Bluetooth Temperature Service

+### ~hint
 ![](/static/bluetooth/Bluetooth_SIG.png)

+For another device like a smartphone to use any of the Bluetooth "services" which the micro:bit has, it must first connect to the micro:bit.

+### ~

 A micro:bit is able to provide a rough measure of the current environmental temperature.
 It's an approximation only as in fact the temperature value is inferred from the temperature of its main processor.
 The Bluetooth temperature service allows another device such as a smartphone to wirelessly find out the micro:bit's current temperature reading or to receive a constant stream of temperature data values.
 Temperature values are expressed in degrees celsius.